ros-navigation/docs.nav2.org/docs/getting_started/nav2_behavior_trees/trees/nav_to_pose_and_pause_near_goal_obstacle.md

-# Navigate To Pose and Pause Near Goal-Obstacle
+# Navigate To Pose and Pause Near Goal-Obstacle { #navigate-to-pose-and-pause-near-goal-obstacle }

 !!! note